 Your Security Responsibilities

-- not share PHI via the Services or instructing Looker to share PHI via the Services, including API, with a third-party unless a BAA is in place with the third-party.
+- Do not share PHI via the Services or instruct Looker to share PHI via the Services (including an API), with a third-party unless a BAA is in place with the third-party.

-- not allow PHI to be sent or attached via support chat.
+- Do not allow PHI to be sent or attached via support chat.

-- restrict the permission to create public links.
+- Restrict the permissions for creating public links.

-- implement industry-standard methods of authenticating users such as two-factor authentication or SAML-supported SSO iDP, and to the extent a customer uses SSO, restrict the “login_special_email” permission to a maximum of 2 users.
+- Implement industry-standard methods of authenticating users such as two-factor authentication or SAML-supported SSO iDP, and to the extent a user relies on SSO, restrict the “login_special_email” permission to a maximum of 2 users.